SymplifyConversion/sst-sdk-dotnet/RELEASING.md

 1. pull latest `main`
-1. review "Unreleased" in [the changelog](./CHANGELOG.md) to decide if the release is a major, minor, or patch release `vX.Y.Z`
+1. review "Unreleased" in [the changelog](./CHANGELOG.md) to decide if the release should be a major, minor, or patch release `vX.Y.Z`
-1. create a new branch `release/vX.Y.Z` matching the version
+1. create a new branch `release/vX.Y.Z` matching the version decided
 1. update links and headings in [the changelog](./CHANGELOG.md) to reflect the new version
 1. open a pull request with your release branch
 1. get the pull request reviewed and approved